0xPolygonMiden/miden-base/docs/src/architecture/state.md

 Polygon Miden has two databases to capture the note states.
 The note database is append-only and stores all notes permanently.
 The nullifier database stores nullifiers that indicate that a note has been previsously consumed.
 Separating note storage into these two databases gives Polygon Miden client-side proving and advanced privacy.

 ### Account database
-The latest account states - and data for onchain accounts - are recorded in a [tiered sparse Merkle tree](https://0xpolygonmiden.github.io/miden-base/crypto-primitives/tsmt.html) which maps account IDs to account hashes and account data if needed.
+The latest account states - and data for onchain accounts - are recorded in a [sparse Merkle tree] which maps account IDs to account hashes and account data if needed.

 <p align="center">
   <img src="../diagrams/architecture/state/Account_DB.png" width="80%">
 </p>

-As described in [Accounts](http://localhost:3000/architecture/accounts.html#account-storage-modes), there are three types of accounts:
+As described in [Accounts](http://localhost:3000/architecture/accounts.html#account-storage-modes), there are two types of accounts:

 * **Public accounts** where all account data is stored onchain.
 * **Private accounts** where only the hashes of accounts are stored onchain.